 Similarly, if you would like to disable IG Live comments, you can do it only from the Instagram app.

 Did you enjoy this tutorial?
 If you did, please share it!
 Please also share any thoughts or concerns in the comments.
+Also, let me know if you have encountered any other issues with your Instagram Android version or Instagram account, and I’ll help you fix them.

 Wondering how to upload images to Instagram from your laptop or desktop?
 Click here for a tutorial.